VimYoung/Spell/README.md

 1. Resize of buffers aren't possible.
 2. It is irrelevant to define `Width` and `Height` of Window, as that should be provided directly in your `main` function.
 (Though, I must say that recommended way of creating windows with curved borders is to place a `Rectangle` in a transparent window and then define its `border_radius`.)
-3. A major issue has been discovered. `SoftwareRenderer` (provided by slint) doesn't support a few key widgets and properties(like using `clip` with `border-radius`, no support for `Path`, `Slider` etc) which I find essential for creating aesthetic widgets.
-For now, there is no way to change this.
-I might either contribute to support these features by the renderer or implement a different renderer all together.
-(Both of the tasks are fairly time consuming).

 Having said that,you should try creating static widgets (like showing clock, day etc) at this point with `spell` and see how that turns out.